moondance-labs/tanssi-docs/learn/appchains/tx-fees.md

 FinalFee = InclusionFee + Tip
 ```

 All non-EVM function calls available to developers use these baseline calculations for transaction fees.
-EVM Tanssi Appchains have an extra layer to translate this fee scheme into an Ethereum-like scheme from an Ethereum JSON-RPC and EVM perspective.
+Tanssi EVM Appchains have an extra layer to translate this fee scheme into an Ethereum-like scheme from an Ethereum JSON-RPC and EVM perspective.

 ### EVM Transaction Fees {: #evm-transaction-fees }

 <!-- https://github.com/polkadot-evm/frontier/blob/272fe8839f87161ed89350de166b379f1f4c6136/frame/base-fee/src/lib.rs#L126-L199 -->

-Tanssi offers [templates for full EVM-compatible Appchains](/builders/build/templates/evm/){target=\_blank}.
+Tanssi offers [templates for full Tanssi EVM-compatible Appchains](/builders/build/templates/evm/){target=\_blank}.
 Such Appchains provide an Ethereum-like environment for developers, where they can use Eth-specific libraries like [Ethers.js](/builders/interact/ethereum-api/libraries/ethersjs/){target=\_blank}, [Hardhat](/builders/interact/ethereum-api/dev-env/hardhat/){target=_blank}, and [Foundry](/builders/interact/ethereum-api/dev-env/foundry/){target=\_blank}.

-In addition, all Tansis EVM-compatible Appchains have an [EIP-1559 compatible](https://eips.ethereum.org/EIPS/eip-1559){target=\_blank} transaction pricing mechanism for EVM transactions.
+In addition, all Tanssi EVM-compatible Appchains have an [EIP-1559 compatible](https://eips.ethereum.org/EIPS/eip-1559){target=\_blank} transaction pricing mechanism for EVM transactions.
 But they support both commonly used EVM transaction types:

 - **Type 0 (Legacy)** - the transaction fee is calculated through a single gas price value that is included in the signed transaction blob.
 Because Tanssi EVM-compatible Appchains have a dynamic pricing mechanism, gas price must be greater than the current block's `baseFee` for a transaction to be considered valid
 - **Type 2 (EIP-1559)** - the transaction fee is calculated with a combination of the `maxFeePerGas` and `maxPriorityFeePerGas` from the signed transaction blob, and the network's `baseFee` dynamically changes based on block congestion